armagray205/LoginActivity/README.md

 # Project 2 - * LoginActivity App*

-**LoginActivity** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**LoginActivity** is an android app that lets users view a list of movies sourced from the The Movie Database API.

 Submitted by: **Armando Gray, Jr.**